Vision: We empower healthy environments. We provide creative solar solutions to address climate change.

 SUPPORT EVERYONE’S GROWTH

 Expeditions exist in part to build skills and strength in humans, as well as to achieve goals.
-Rotating leadership on teams and an environment where everyone takes turns leading, setting up safety, scouting rapids, and other key roles builds everyone’s leadership ability as long as there are safeguards in place if things go wrong.
-This redundancy is also a group’s protection against one critical person getting injured.
+Rotating leadership on teams and an environment where everyone takes turns leading, creating committees, scouting opportunities, and other key roles builds everyone’s leadership ability as long as there are safeguards in place if things go wrong.
+This redundancy is also a group’s protection against losing one critical person.

 When the going gets tough, the tough…don’t react much at all.
 Being “cow-like” means stay calm and sort it out.
 This applies to sudden storms or a frustrated teammate.
 Reacting strongly raises the group’s tension level.
 A calm demeanor doesn’t mean disregard—but it does help you think, act calmly and make a plan.